 An Ingersoll begat a Thorpe who begat a Beaty who then married a Bolte.
 It took a few generations but, you are a direct descendant of an Ingersoll.
 There aren’t as many Ingersoll’s as there should be when considering how long they’ve been here.

 Another present day branch of Ingersolls are right up your alley, in the wine biz!
-They are inappropriate & hilarious.
-They import wines, but I don’t know much beyond that.
+They are perfectly inappropriate & hilarious.
+They import wines, but I don’t know much beyond that, yet.

 Simon Ingersoll is a cousin of yours & he created the rock drill that made Ingersoll Rand what it is today.
 I have a fantastic blog in the drafts that tells his story.
 I may publish it this century if I stop getting distracted.